 - After completing the form, an interview date/time will be set up for you.

-You will be notified of the results via email by mid-September.
+You will be notified of the results via email by the end of May.
 If you have questions, contact the Department of Performance (email: performance.music [at] mcgill.ca, phone: 514-398-4542).